 The taxation issues might be the oldest and most important issue of all time when we are discussing Islamic financing products.
 And amazingly, despite the seriousness of the issue, no resolution has been made until now, as there is no clear tax regulation on the correct tax treatment for such Islamic financing products, especially for the "asset-based" products, such as murabahah (deferred payment sale with margin), istisna (purchase by order/manufacture) and ijarah muntahia bit tamlik (financial lease with purchase undertaking).
 To show the importance of this taxation issue, it is worth to note that per June 2009, these "asset-based" banking products comprise more than 60% of the total Indonesian Islamic banking financing (excluding Islamic rural bank), with murabahah products sitting at the top by covering 57% of the total financing.

-Islamic finance transactions i.e. the transactions involve certain underlying assets and such underlying assets are being "transacted" or used as the basis of such Islamic finance transactions, the transactions related to the underlying assets which may include sale and purchase or lease should not be treated as actual transfers, but merely as a financing arrangement.
+It is a basic concept under the Islamic law principles that for "asset-based" Islamic finance transactions i.e. the transactions involve certain underlying assets and such underlying assets are being "transacted" or used as the basis of such Islamic finance transactions, the transactions related to the underlying assets which may include sale and purchase or lease should not be treated as actual transfers, but merely as a financing arrangement.
 Thus, there would be only a transfer of beneficiary ownership or usufruct rights (hak manfaat) and there is no transfer of legal ownership within an Islamic financial transaction (which may involve value added tax (VAT)).

-that currently there is a "status quo" between Islamic banks and tax authorities, i.e. each party is being silent on the tax treatment.
+However, as there is no clear regulation on the tax treatment, a conservative opinion will state that there is a huge tax risk for this "asset-based" Islamic finance transactions which in the end will cause these transactions to become more costly.
+True, that currently there is a "status quo" between Islamic banks and tax authorities, i.e. each party is being silent on the tax treatment.
 It is also true that under most of the contracts of Islamic finance transactions, any tax arising from the transactions shall be borne by the customers.
 But this is like sitting on a time bomb, or saying that all problems will be vanished by simply closing our eyes and dreaming that the problems are indeed vanishing.

 Consider this fact, as per June 2009, the total murabahah financing provided by Islamic commercial banks has reached approximately Rp.24.
 2 trillion (equivalent to US$2.4 billion).
 And then imagine that after seeing the data, the tax authorities decide to actually impose the VAT on the murabahah transaction, simply because now they can obtain almost Rp.2.4 trillion (equivalent to US$240 million).
 More importantly, imagine if the Indonesian Islamic banking industry has reached an equivalent position with the commercial banking industry, the tax costs would be absolutely huge.
 Before that kind of disaster can happen, a preventing action must be done.